Even before European colonists nearly wiped out the Indian population in New England, war and disease had already begun their dirty work.

 The 1616 Plague

-In 1616, a terrible plaque swept along the Massachusetts coast, wreaking the most devastation north of Boston.
+In 1616, a terrible plaque swept the Massachusetts coast, wreaking the most devastation north of Boston.
 It’s not clear what it was – perhaps smallpox, perhaps yellow fever, perhaps bubonic plague.

 Whatever it was, it was terrifying.
 So much of the Indian population died there weren’t enough left to bury the dead.
 English colonist Thomas Morton described the heaps of dead Indians 'a new found Golgotha.'